Map as a property delegate

 .

 What is the answer?
-It is "Rafał" now.
+It is "Rafał".

-.
-Especially since both can be changed with the +=
+, especially since both can be changed with the +=

 sign.
 First, take a look at the following snippet: